silentmemo/manual_cell_counter/README.md

 1. Connect the board to power via the USB-c connector on the board.
 2. Verify that the setting is: "LIVE" and "ADD" on the MacroPad's display (white and green LED at the bottom row of keys)
 3. Count living cells on squares, starting from Top-left corner, then repeats to other corners.
 (TL -> TR -> BL -> BR)
-   1. press corresponding switch once,the board will became brighter, a red light blink on the pressed button
+   1. press corresponding switch once, the board will become brighter, a red-light blink on the pressed button
 4. To count dead cell, press the switch with white LED light once, the led light should turn blue, and "DEAD" should appear in place of "LIVE".
 5. Count dead cells on squares, starting from Top-left corner, then repeats to other corners.
 (TL -> TR -> BL -> BR)
-   1. press corresponding switch once, the board will became brighter, a red light blink on the pressed button
+   1. press corresponding switch once, the board will become brighter, a red-light blink on the pressed button
 #### Adjusting dilution factor
 Turn the rotary switch to adjust the dilution factor of the sample.
 "DF" will be changed accordingly on the display.
 #### Adjusting tally on corner(s)
 If needed to reduce the tally on any corner, press the switch with green LED.
-It should turn red, and "MINUS" should appear in place if "ADD".
+It should turn red, and "MINUS" should appear in place of "ADD".
 Press corresponding switch once to reduce tally at corresponding corner by one.
 Press the switch with red LED to toggle back to "ADD" state.
 #### Reset the MacroPad
-Press the rotary switch once, the MacroPad should beep once and the display will be rest. __Verify that the setting is: "LIVE" and "ADD" on the MacroPad's display__ before next count.
+Press the rotary switch once, the MacroPad should beep once, and the display will be rest. __Verify that the setting is: "LIVE" and "ADD" on the MacroPad's display__ before next count.

 ### MacroPad Result interpretation